Kritika11052005/ColdChain/Readme.md

 <div align="center">

-*Built with obsession, shipped in 48 hours.*
+*Built with obsession, developed in 48 hours.*

 **⭐ Star this repo if ColdChain impressed you**